 - Loss of companionship

-There Are Time Limits to Filing Your Legal Claim
+There Are Time Limits for Filing Your Personal Injury Lawsuit

-There are different time frames for filing a semi-truck accident legal claim.
+There are different time frames for filing a semi-truck accident lawsuit.
 In Arkansas, for example, you have up to three years following an accident to file.
 However, in Louisiana, you only have one year.

 There are a few exceptions to your state’s statute of limitations.
 A local personal injury lawyer who is familiar with state laws and its judicial system will understand such exceptions and assure that your paperwork is filed within the appropriate time limits.